General Timeline of African American History in Paterson, NJ

 1907 | On August 24th singer Matilda Sissieretta Joyner Jones (Black Patti) and the Black Patti Troubadours performed at the Opera House |

-1910 | The Colored Men’s Association Hall opened |
+1910 | The Colored Men’s Association Hall, located at 159 Governor Street, is dedicated and opened to the public. |

 1911 | Minerva Miller sues Show Movie Theater for trying to charge her 25 cent entry (as opposed to 5 cents) for Nickelodeon.
 Lawyer Robert F. Buckley wins case she is rewarded $500, the maximum allowed.
 Lawyer for defense was Caroll (same Caroll who gave strikers harsh sentences in 1913).
 Early Civil Rights victory for NJ |